PricingFrontier/py-pricer/README.md

 ## Getting Started

 After installation, you need to initialize the `algorithms` folder with example files.
-You can do this using the command-line tool:
+You can do this using the console script:

 ```bash
 py-pricer-init